AlexandreMahdhaoui/Graph-SQL-model-parser/README.md

 # Alexandre Mahdhaoui's Solution:
-Please note my dedication at providing clean, documented, maintainable and object oriented code designed as a library API with unit testing.
+Please note my dedication at providing clean, documented, maintainable and object oriented code designed as a library API.

 Sharing knowledge is a mindset I truly cherish and my work at your company will always be documented and oriented to my coworkers.\